cta-observatory/magic-cta-pipe/README.md

 ### `hillas_preprocessing.py` ###

-The `hillas_preprocessing.py` script takes calibrated files (both simulated and real data) as input and processes them:
+The first script to run the pipeline is `hillas_preprocessing.py`.
+It takes calibrated files (both simulated and real data) as input and processes them:

 * it performs the image cleaning
 * it calculates the Hillas parameters (using the `ctapipe.image.hillas_parameters` and `ctapipe.image.leakage` functions)